imranture/OpenIntroStats-Python/README.md

 The lab files are processed using [Jupyter Notebook](https://jupyter.org/).

-Further practice Python exercises for each OpenIntro Statistics chapter can be found [here](https://github.com/imranture/practice_stats/).
+Additional practice Python exercises (including solutions) for each OpenIntro Statistics chapter can be found [here](https://github.com/imranture/practice_stats/).